-Torque is set according to the type of drilling.
+The torque is set according to the type of drilling.
 If you are drilling through wood and if the torque is not high enough it will not totally drive the screw to flush with the surface of the wood.
 If the torque is set on high, it means it has more power, then the screw will be flushed on the surface of the wood.
 Speed plays a complementary role, for setting too high torque with low speed, it will not be powered through.

-High torque with low speed will be the initial step to guide in the screw.
+High torque with low speed will be the initial step to guide the screw.
 But once the screw is guided in, the speed has to be set high to drive it in.
 But be careful, too much speed and torque may bury the screw and split its head.
-That’s why having a power drill with a setting for a toque and variable speed setting is so beneficial.
+That’s why having a power drill with a setting for a torque and variable speed setting is so beneficial.